badgerherald/badgerherald.com/README.md

 And docs should be available at [127.0.0.1:8000](http://127.0.0.1:8000/) on your local machine.
 Changes to .md files in `/docs` will instantly refresh in the browser.

-#### icons.

-Bundled in this theme is an exa fontastic font with svg icons.

-See `./css/fontastic/icon-reference.html` to see the character mappings.